micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-18-rashi_en.md

 ### passuk 26

 ### passuk 27
 <b> Laish.</b> The city's name.
 The book of Yehoshua entitles it "Leshem,"<sup>8</sup><i class="footnote">Yehoshua 19:47.</i> because they discovered, there, a precious gem called "leshem."
-This was inlaid in the Choshen plate,<sup>9</sup><i class="footnote">The sacred Urim Vetumim oracles, which spelled out the Divine message for those inquirii of Adonoy.
+This was inlaid in the Choshen plate,<sup>9</sup><i class="footnote">The sacred Urim Vetumim oracles, which spelled out the Divine message for those inquirii of Hachem.
 (Yoma, 73:b).</i> and symbolized the tribe of Don, whose name was inscribed on it.
 Thus, they were certain that this was actually their ancestral property.

 ### passuk 28